faisal212/micro-app-docs/README.no-code.md

 **Example flow:**
 - Admin requests: "Create an app that awards 500 XP to users who complete their first mission and posts a welcome message in the #announcements room."
 - AI interprets intent and produces an **app configuration** (not executable code).
-- App Framework validates, stores, and activates the app.
+- App Framework will validate, store, and activate the app configuration.
-- App runs continuously based on its trigger (event-driven/scheduled/manual).
+- The app will run based on its trigger (event-driven/scheduled/manual).

 ---